-Alex (center, in the black T-shirt) with some of his Libyan teammates.
-All photos courtesy of Alex Owumi
+Alex (centre, with the big red ring around his head) with some of his Libyan teammates (All photos courtesy of Alex Owumi)

-There are a few things to expect when you start playing basketball at an international level: a gruelling training regime, competitive teammates, and maybe some kind of sponsorship deal involving toiletries or luminous drinks.
-Stuff you generally don’t prepare yourself for, however, is almost starving to death while the army shoots at civilians just outside your apartment, being forced to survive on cockroaches and toilet water and fleeing a country by way of a border occupied by rebel guards.
+There are a few things to expect when you start playing basketball at an international level: a gruelling training regime, competitive teammates, maybe some kind of sponsorship deal involving toiletries or luminous drinks.
+Stuff you generally don’t prepare yourself for, however, is almost starving to death while the army shoots at civilians just outside your apartment, being forced to survive on cockroaches and toilet water and fleeing a country via a border occupied by rebel guards.

 Alex in Libya

-VICE: So, that's quite an experience you went through.
+VICE: Hi Alex.
+So that's quite an experience you went through.
 Can you tell me how you ended up in Libya?

 Alex Owumi: It was a pretty bad time for me as a player, then my manager phoned me up and told me there was this team in Libya that wanted me to play for them.
 At that point it was either doing this for me or going back home.
 And I was welcomed there with open arms.

 Did you know at that point that it was Gaddafi's team you were going to play for?

 I didn’t find out it was Gaddafi’s team until I first got into my apartment.
 It was all beautiful and state of the art, but I noticed there were also quite a lot of pictures of Gaddafi and his grandkids.
 That’s when I finally asked my team captain whose apartment this was, and he told me it belonged to the Gaddafi family.

 Did that scare you?